zblach/code-playground/FiniteStateMachine/README.md

 # What it is
-A bit of fun with a finite gear machine.
+A bit of fun with a finite state machine.

-## statemachine/Transition
-This is an interface that defines how objects interact with gear transition.

 ## statemachine/State
 The interface that defines a state.